core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 The same security considerations from {{RFC7252}}{{I-D.ietf-core-groupcomm-bis}}{{RFC8613}}{{I-D.ietf-core-oscore-groupcomm}} hold for this document.

-Compared to Group OSCORE,
-Deterministic Requests dispense with some of OSCORE's security properties by just so much as to make caching possible:
+The following elaborates on how, compared to Group OSCORE, Deterministic Requests dispense with some of the OSCORE's security properties, by just so much as to make caching possible.

+* A Deterministic Request is intrinsically designed to be replayed, as intended to be identically sent multiple times by multiple clients to the same server(s).

+   Consistently, as per the processing defined in {{sssec-use-deterministic-requests-server-req}}, a server receiving a Deterministic Request does not perform replay checks against an OSCORE Replay Window.

+   This builds on the following considerations.

+   - For a given request, the level of tolerance to replay risk is specific to the resource it operates upon (and therefore only known to the origin server).
+In general, if processing a request does not have state-changing side effects, the consequences of replay are not significant.

+     Just like for what concerns the lack of source authentication (see below), the server must verify that the received Deterministic Request (precisely: its handler) is side effect free.
+The distinct semantics of the CoAP request codes can help the server make that assessment.

+   - Consistently with the point above, a server can choose whether it will process a Deterministic Request on a per-resource basis.
+It is RECOMMENDED that origin servers allow resources to explicitly configure whether Deterministic Requests are appropriate to receive, as still limited to requests that are safe to be processed in the REST sense and do not have state-changing side effects.

-* Receiving a response to a Deterministic Request does not mean that the response was generated after the request was sent.
+* Receiving a response to a Deterministic Request does not mean that the response was generated after the Deterministic Request was sent.

-  It still contains two freshness statements, though:
+  However, a valid response to a Deterministic Request still contains two freshness statements.

   * It is more recent than any other response from the same group member that has a smaller sequence number.

   * It is more recent than the original creation of the deterministic security context's key material.

-* Request privacy is limited.

-  An intermediary can determine that two requests from different clients are identical, and associate the different responses generated for them.
-  A server producing responses of varying size to a request can use the Padding option to hide when the response is changing.

-* Source authentication for requests is lost.
+* Source authentication of Deterministic Requests is lost.

-  Instead, the server must verify that the request (precisely: its handler) is side effect free.
+  Instead, the server must verify that the Deterministic Request (precisely: its handler) is side effect free.
 The distinct semantics of the CoAP request codes can help the server make that assessment.

+  Just like for what concerns the acceptance of replayed Deterministic Requests (see above), the server can choose whether it will process a Deterministic Request on a per-resource basis.

+* The privacy of Deterministic Requests is limited.

+  An intermediary can determine that two Deterministic Requests from different clients are identical, and associate the different responses generated for them.
+  A server producing responses of varying size to a Deterministic Request can use the Padding option to hide when the response is changing.

 \[ More on the verification of the Deterministic Request \]